quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 # QUIC-LB YANG Model {#yang-model}

-This YANG model conforms to {{?RFC6020}} and expresses a complete QUIC-LB configuration.
+These YANG models conform to {{?RFC6020}} and express a complete QUIC-LB configuration.
+There is one model for the server and one for the middlebox (i.e the load balancer and/or Retry Service).

 ~~~
-module ietf-quic-lb {
+module ietf-quic-lb-server {
   yang-version "1.1";
   namespace "urn:ietf:params:xml:ns:yang:ietf-quic-lb";
   prefix "quic-lb";